vpk11/schedule-dev-to/README.md

 # SCHEDULE DEV.TO ARTICLES
-> Stay updated with latest posts from dev.to community.
+> Stay updated with latest posts from dev.to community on your Telegram.

 ---